-E.T.
-Seton Park is a public park in Toronto, Ontario, Canada.
+Ernest Thompson Seton Park (usually referred to as ET Seton Park) is a large public park in Toronto, Ontario, Canada.
 It is located in Toronto’s North York District.

-The park was named after Seton because Seton spent much of his childhood from the age of ten in the Don Valley near the park that bears his name.
+The park was named after Seton because Seton spent much of his childhood in the Don Valley near the park that bears his name from the age of ten.
 The Don River runs through the park, which makes it a popular spot for many activities.

-The Park contains jogging and cycling paths, an archery range, nordic skiing and equestrian trails.
+It is a beautiful park along the Don River with many hiking trails.
+The park contains jogging and cycling paths, an archery range, nordic skiing, and equestrian trails.

 The area of ET Seton Park includes the areas that Seton roamed in his youth.
 It is the area immortalized in Seton’s iconic work, Two Little Savages.
 In Two Little Savages, the semiautobiographical Yan referred to the area as Glenyan.